v6d-io/v6d/CONTRIBUTING.rst

 Run unittests
 -------------

-Vineyard has included a set of unittests in the continous integration process.
+Vineyard has included a set of unittests in the continuous integration process.
 Test cases can be built from the following command:

 .. code:: shell